-Usborne books are our absolute favourite educational books.
-They are written in a way that Freddie can understand, they are colourful, and even more than that they are informative.
+Usborne books are our absolute favorite educational books.
+They are written in a way that Freddie can understand, they are colorful, and even more than that they are informative.
 This list includes the absolute best Usborne books which we use all the time in our homeschool.

-Our favourites from when he was a baby were the That’s Not My board books.
+Our favorites from when he was a baby were the That’s Not My board books.

 But did you know they also did educational books for children?